BSc (Hons)

 The programme is both theory and practice based.
 There are opportunities to experience a wide range of practice placements, ranging from the antenatal to the postnatal period, incorporating intrapartum care and covering the whole childbearing continuum, encompassing midwifery and consultant-led care.
 It examines a wide variety of physical, social, and psychological needs, equipping students with the knowledge to support women and birthing people during their transition into parenthood.

-Theory sessions can include lectures, seminars, enquiry-based learning, self-directed study, and simulation.
-Throughout their studies, students can be supported by academics, practice educators, and mentors.
+Sessions can include lectures, seminars, enquiry-based learning, self-directed study, and simulation.
+Throughout their studies, students can be supported by academics, and practice educators.

 Modules